The melding of regulatory, commercial, and patient-safety information needs

 In order to develop sustainable structures to manage the multitude and magnitude of regulatory, commercial, and patient-safety information needs, manufacturers must develop and implement an over-arching, cross-organization data-centric framework for how they will manage the growing data imperative and interact with healthcare providers, researchers, patients, purchasers, insurers, and regulators to improve device safety and effectiveness, all while reducing risks and associated costs.

 USDM is the industry leader in compliance and technology and is creating an innovative, future-proof solution to help you manage these upcoming changes for UDI submissions globally.
-Stay tuned for more information coming soon – we look forward to continuing to help device manufacturers to improve their UDI data management strategies.
+Stay tuned for more information coming soon.
+We look forward to continuing to help device manufacturers improve their UDI data management strategies.

 Subscribe to our email list to learn more

 USDM Life Sciences will help you assess, plan and execute the changes and enhancements necessary to meet UDI regulations.
 Our team of UDI experts will assess your products, the markets where they are sold and determine an implementation strategy for the changes that need to be made.
 USDM's assessment methodology is extensive and includes the labels and packaging, the management of identification changes to each product, the changes to PLM, ERP, EPCIS and packaging systems, changes to printing, vision inspection and warehouse/inventory management systems and interfaces to the GUDID.